-Christopher Bradley-Hole made a stir a few years ago with his Chelsea garden, mainly consisting of different heights of boxes.
+Christopher Bradley-Hole made a stir a few years ago with his Chelsea Flower Show garden, mainly consisting of different heights of boxwoods.
 Was it cold, was it inspirational?
 Maybe we just needed more time to decide; these abstract landscapes grow on you.
 We visit Bury Court in Hampshire, which has been growing for more than a decade:

 Photographs by Clive Nichols.

 Above: The Chelsea garden was a potted version of the English landscape, with its quilt of fields and hedgerows.
 It was almost all green.
 The garden at Bury Court is also green–turning to gold–as Bradley-Hole uses grasses to connect the garden space with the Hampshire landscape beyond.